euruko2012/call-for-proposals/README.md

 So, you are interested in giving a talk at the most awesome Ruby conference in Europe?
-We couldn't think of any better way to do this than using GitHub.
+And what better way to submit a talk proposal than via GitHub!

 ## Here is what do to